aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 (I was a little surprised that no stack overflows bit me with this code, at least not in compiling a program the size of Tailbiter itself.
-I did not deliberately try to keep the chains balanced.)
+I made no effort to keep the chains balanced.)

 ### More code generation: expressions